 1. Date the written request is received by victim: 2.
 Name of victim: 3.
 Your name (if different from victim's): 4.
 Name(s) of other family member(s) listed on the lease: 5.
 Residence of victim: 6.
-Name of the accused perp etrator (if known and can be safely disclosed): 7.
-Relationship of the accuse d perpetrator to the victim: 8.
-Date(s) and times(s) of inc ident(s) (if known): 10.
-Location of incident(s): In your own words, briefly desc ribe the incident(s): knowledge and recollection, a domestic violence, dating vio formation provided on this form is true and correct to the best of my nd that the individual named above in Item 2 is or has been a victim of ence, sexual assault, or stalking.
-I acknowledge that submission of false program eligibility and could be the basis for denial of admission, iction.
-Signature Signed on (Date) average 1 hour per response.
-Information provided is to be utenant is a victim of domestic victim of domestic victim. the public reporting burden for this collection of information is estimated to this includes the time for collecting, reviewing, and reporting the data.
-The sed by the housing provider to request certification that the applicant or violence, dating violence, sexual assault, or stalking.
-The information is quirements of VAWA.
-This agency may not collect this information, and you are not required to complete this form, unless it displays a currently valid Office of Management and
+Name of the accused perpetrator (if known and can be safely disclosed): 7.
+Relationship of the accused perpetrator to the victim: 8.
+Date(s) and times(s) of incident(s) (if known): 10.
+Location of incident(s): In your own words, briefly describe the incident(s):

+This is to certify that the information provided on this form is true and correct to the best of my knowledge and recollection, and that the individual named above in Item 2 is or has been a victim of domestic violence, dating violence, sexual assault, or stalking.
+I acknowledge that submission of false information could jeopardize program eligibility and could be the basis for denial of admission, termination of assistance, or eviction.